Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 Further, trees order nodes as they are inserted, so you easily can traverse the entire tree in sorted order in log(n) time.

-But wait, what's a binary search tree, and why does it need to be self-balancing?
-Whatever that means.

 ### Binary search
 You may already be familiar with the binary search algorithm.
 It's simple but